confluentinc/examples/multiregion/README.md

 ## Inject latency and packet loss

-This demo injects latency and packet loss to simulate the distances between the regions.
+This demo injects latency between the regions and packet loss to simulate the WAN link.
 It uses [Pumba](https://github.com/alexei-led/pumba).

 ![image](images/multi-region-latencies.png)